Menu

 In the U.S., a person or vehicle is hit by a train approximately every three hours — a tragic reality that is often preventable through awareness and education.

-Through partnerships with state agencies, local organizations, and rail operators, the program works to ensure Delaware residents understand the risks around railroad tracks and crossings—and how to stay safe.
+Operation Lifesaver Delaware is now led by the Delaware Safety Council.
+Through partnerships with state agencies, local organizations, and rail operators, the program works to ensure residents understand the risks around railroad tracks and how to stay safe.

 What We Do

-Free Safety Presentations
+Free Presentations

 Our trained volunteers provide free rail safety presentations for schools, community groups, drivers, first responders, and businesses.